-COMMODORE 64 THE RECIPE BOX
+THE RECIPE BOX

 Now you can easily store and recall your favorite recipes on your Commodore computer.
-THE RECIPE BOX is a complete menu-driven disk system that se additional features:
+THE RECIPE BOX is a complete menu-driven disk system that comes with these additional features:

 SEARCH BY INGREDIENT-Only have a pound of hamburger in the freezer?
 Let THE RECIPE BOX show you all the recipes that you have on file that use hamburger, or any other ingredient you choose.

-SEARCH BY CATEGORY-Code your recipes as to breakfast, lunch, dinner, snacks, etc.

-SEARCH BY CATEGORY/INGREDIENT-Any com-
+SEARCH BY CATEGORY-Code your recipes as to breakfast, lunch, dinner, snacks, etc. SEARCH BY CATEGORY/INGREDIENT-Any com-

-AUTOMATIC MEASUREMENT-THE RECIPE BOX will automatically scale up or down the amount of in-gredients you need according to how many servings
+AUTOMATIC MEASUREMENT-THE RECIPE BOX will automatically scale up or down the amount of ingredients you need according to how many servings

-SCREEN OR PRINTED OUTPUT-Have printed the kitchen or give to friends
+SCREEN OR PRINTED OUTPUT-Have printed copies to use in the kitchen or give to friends.